jfsimon/GMapBundle/README.markdown

 This bundle offers a new service accessible from your controller.
 To access the service, simply use the following code :

     $gmap = $this->get('gmap');

+These services are subject to a query limit of 2,500 geolocation requests per day (for each service, is suppose).

 The geocoder webservice
 -----------------------